trstovall/arka/README.md

-# Arka: A Shake256 transaction chain with Ed25519 signatures
+# Arka: A simple and private transaction chain with voting

 ## Bank